yangyongjieisme/Animals/README.txt

     mvn spring-boot:run
    to start to server, once server statred the url is http://localhost:8080
 c) go into YOUR_UNZIPPED_DIR/script, you will see
-     runRequest.sh  -- a bash script to run the http requests
+     runRequest.sh  -- a bash script to run the http request

+d) Final Design structure showed by AnimalRelationsGraph.png